Bakersfield Food Delivery Accident Attorney

 Restaurants that serve food that causes someone to become sick can typically be held responsible for any losses caused.
 This also applies to food that is delivered.
 All restaurants owe their customers a duty of care to serve food that is not contaminated.

 However, if you were made sick by a restaurant’s food, you need to prove that a restaurant, or a restaurant’s employee, was negligent and that negligence caused your illness.
-For example, if you have any leftovers of the meal which you believe made you sick, that food can be tested to determine whether a virus, bacteria, or another pathogen made you sick.
+For example, if you have any leftovers of the meal, which you believe made you sick, that food can be tested to determine whether a virus, bacteria, or another pathogen made you sick.
 Such tests can also figure out whether it was the restaurant, the source of the food, or a sick employee that was responsible for your illness.

-Finally, if other people were also made sick by the same meal, that could also help strengthen your claim.
-We strongly recommend visiting a doctor to get tested if you become ill after drinking or eating contaminated food.Laws Against Food Tampering
+Finally, if other people were also made sick by the same meal, it can help strengthen your claim.
+We strongly recommend visiting a doctor to get tested if you become ill after drinking or eating contaminated food.

 There are federal and California specific laws that prohibit food tampering.
 According to the United States Department of Justice, Subsection (a) of 18 U.S.C. § 1365 “prohibits tampering or attempted tampering with any consumer product that affects interstate or foreign commerce, or with the labeling of, or the container for such a product.
 The tampering must be done with reckless disregard for the risk that another person will be placed in danger of death or bodily injury.
 Furthermore, the tampering must be done under circumstances manifesting extreme indifference to the risk of death or bodily injury.”

-Most importantly, any substance that causes severe physical injury or death will add three more years to that individual’s sentence.West Coast Trial Lawyers Is Always Here To Help
+Any substance that causes severe physical injury or death will add 3 more years to that individual’s sentence.

-If you have suffered losses after a food delivery related incident, you have the right to hold the guilty party responsible for your losses.
-A Bakersfield food delivery accident attorney at our firm can recover financial compensation for the losses you have suffered, including medical bills, emotional distress, loss of consortium, and more.
+If you have suffered losses after a food delivery-related incident, you have the right to hold the guilty party responsible for your losses.
+A Bakersfield food delivery accident attorney at West Coast Trial Lawyers will help you recover compensation for your losses, including medical bills, emotional distress, loss of consortium, and more.